-The work we do and the targets that we set are aligned the Nottingham Plan to 2020 targets to improve the health of our citizens and tackle health inequalities in the city.
+The work we do and the targets that we set are aligned to the Nottingham's 2020 plan to target and improve the health of our citizens and tackle health inequalities in the city.

 Health and Wellbeing Board

 The Health and Wellbeing Board is a statutory body created to oversee and drive forward health and wellbeing priorities in the City.
 The board includes councillors, officers, and other partners including Nottingham City CCG.

 Healthwatch Nottingham is an organisation which champions the local community voice of all citizens, service users and carers of health and social care services.

 One Nottingham is the strategic partnership for the City, bringing together public, private, voluntary and community sector organisations to champion our long-term vision for Nottingham and tackle disadvantage.